justushar/DocOllama/README.md

-# RagBase - Private Chat with Your Documents
+# DocOllama - Private Chat with Your Documents

 > Completely local RAG with chat UI